qoala101/ctme/README.md

 constexpr auto cell_0_0 = ctme::EvaluateCell<0, 0>(mat_product, array, vector);
 ```

----

-#### Evaluation logic is a property of expression type, so all APIs also support type syntax
+Evaluation logic is a property of expression type, so all APIs also support type syntax:

 ```c++
 using ProductManualSyntax = ctme::MatProduct<ctme::Mat<2, 3>, ctme::Mat<3, 2>>;